Elisabeth Kübler-Ross’ Five Stages of the Singularity

 Well, we did have the Unabomber, even though Richard Clarke’s Breakpoint-type of violent resistance has not materialized yet and we are not yet divided into Luddites and Medievalists, or Terrans and Cosmists.
 This could easily change however, as artificial intelligence, genetics, robotics and nanotechnology become more and more advanced.

-If one thing is for sure it is that the singularity hasn’t been popularly embraced as self-evident.
+If one thing is sure, the singularity hasn’t been popularly embraced as self-evident.

-Perhaps, Elisabeth Kübler-Ross can provide a more subtle framework of reference to look at our emotional attitude towards the singularity.
+Perhaps Elisabeth Kübler-Ross can provide a more subtle framework for examining our emotional attitude toward the singularity.

 In her 1969 book On Death and Dying she argues that there are five stages of grief: denial, anger, bargaining, depression and acceptance.